TatianaTylosky/launch-your-first-website/guide.md

   </html>
 ```

-Every HTML document and website has to have the special tag `<!doctype html>` and it tells the browser what language we're using.
-This is one of those special tags I mentioned that doesn't need a closing tag.
+Every HTML document and website has to have the special tag `<!doctype html>` because it tells the browser what language we're using.
+This tag is special because it does not need a closing tag.
 Everything in the website is contained by the `<html>` tag, and the last line of your entire document will always be `</html>`.
 Inside `<html>`, there are two elements: `<head>` and `<body>`.
 Contained in `<head></head>`, we will put all kinds of information for the browser that the user doesn't necessarily need to see.
 For now, we just have `<title>`.
 The content of `<title>` will be used for the name of the tab of the browser, and also by search engines.
 On the other side of the planet, we have `<body></body>`.
 Everything visible to the user is contained in these tags.
 Right now, all that consists of is "I can haz code?!"
 Let's change that for fun.
 Replace "I can haz code?!", and then open the page in your browser.
 Neat!

 ##Add Sections

-Let's create the different parts of your website: header, sections, and footer.
+Let's create the different parts of your website: header, sections, and footer (Refer back to our [example site](http://tatianatylosky.github.io/personal-website-example/) to see what this will look like).

 Steps